-A GOP official’s covid-19 death went viral.
+A Texas GOP official’s covid-19 death went viral.
 Then came calls for vaccination — and bitter divides.

 Vaccines show declining effectiveness against infection overall but strong protection against hospitalization

-But Roberts focused on uncertainty.
+But Roberts focused on uncertainty as he posted about Apley’s death.

 “The truth is, we don’t know that had Scott made different choices the outcome would have been any different for him,” he told the Log Cabin Republicans of Texas’ followers on social media, pointing later to breakthrough infections and underlying factors like Apley’s weight.

-Apley’s friend Hank Dugie said he believes the most effective messaging on vaccines is “positive, upbeat, motivational” — encouraging but not judgemental.
+Apley’s friend Hank Dugie said he believes the most effective messaging on vaccines is “positive, upbeat, motivational” — encouraging but not judgmental.
 “We don’t press people on getting vaccinated,” said Dugie, who serves as mayor pro tem for League City, Tex., right next to Apley’s town.

 The coronavirus situation in Texas has only escalated since Apley’s death.
 Doctors are pleading for help as the number of hospitalized covid-19 patients statewide approaches levels not seen since the winter.
 Dugie is chair of his county’s covid-19 business task force and knows that the vast majority of people who fall seriously ill are unvaccinated.